 “Among other things.”

-"Well, apparently I am incapable of having any type of meaningful relationship since I work constantly and am always late for dinner.
-She also made a snide comment about giving up on grandchildren that I chose to ignore."
+“Well, apparently I am incapable of having any type of meaningful relationship since I work constantly and am always late to dinner.
+She also made a snide comment about giving up on grandchildren that I chose to ignore.”

 “And she wonders why I cancel,” he says with a laugh.

 “I’m sorry that it’s like that.
 I can’t imagine not having my mom to talk too.”